Living frugal without clipping coupons is possible.

 Flea markets, rummage sales, and yard sales - Flea markets and yard sales are much the same.
 People set out their stuff and you buy it straight from them.
 Prices are always negotiable.
 You just need to make an offer.

 Charity/resale stores - These are places like New To You, Salvation Army, and Goodwill.
-New To You and Goodwill do a "color" of the week deal where you get items with that color tag at half price and clothes at $1.
 Great place to find jeans.

 Internet - I get free stuff for signing up for company newsletters.
-I have an email address that I use to get emails.
-Some of the places I get newsletters from are Betty Crocker, Tide, Pace.
+I have an email address just for "junk" emails.
 Sometimes they have free offers or coupons.
 I have gotten items in the mail from companies just because I was signed up with them.
-Craig List has a section for "free" items.
+Craig's List has a section for "free" items.
 Just be cautious of going to strange places.